sylvain-meunier/stageL3/Rapport/rapport.typ

   ],
 ) <large_curve>

 @init_curve (below) exposes the visible difference in tempo initialization of the two models, starting both here with the initial tempo of 70 BPM (♩ = 70, i.e., the _beat_ unit here is a quarter note). _TimeKeeper_ does not manage to converge to any significant tempo.
-Such a behavior was to be expected, considering the theorical framework for _TimeKeeper_, that is small tempo variation, and correct initialization.
+Such a behavior was to be expected, considering the theoretical framework for _TimeKeeper_, that is small tempo variation, and correct initialization.
 However, Large et al model manages to converge to a meaningful result.
 In fact, in the range 9 to 70 seconds, the estimated tempo according to Large is exactly half of the actual tempo hinted by the blue dots (canonical tempo).

 #figure(
   image("../Figures/large_nc_version.png", width: 100%),